 - Graduate transcript(s)

-Interviews take place on Mondays and Fridays during the last three weeks of January.
+Interviews take place on Wednesdays and Fridays during the first two of weeks of January.
 A program overview is provided, followed by individual interviews with the training director and faculty affiliated with the relevant primary track(s).
 Applicants also have the opportunity to speak with current interns during lunch.

 Our program supports and follows APPIC guidelines for intern selection.
 APPIC policy states that internship programs are prohibited from asking intern applicants, verbally or in writing, to rank their choice of internships, or to otherwise inquire about the intern's internship preference.
 We endorse this policy and endeavor to make application and selection procedures as open and comfortable as possible considering the intense nature of this important task.
 Please feel free to contact us at any time regarding our selection procedures.